 “I can cancel the vote,” he warned.

-Even with Mr. Paul’s opposition, Mr. Mullin appears to have the votes to clear the committee whenever it does occur.
+Even with Mr. Paul’s opposition, Mr. Mullin may have the votes to clear the committee whenever it does occur.

-Sen. Jon Fetterman, Pennsylvania Democrat, voiced support, and Republicans said it was a done deal.
+Sen. John Fetterman, Pennsylvania Democrat, voiced some level of support.
+Republicans said it was a done deal.

 “You will be confirmed.
 You will have the job.
 And you’re going to make this country safer and better,” said Sen. Bernie Moreno, Ohio Republican.